 UPES Integrated LLB Admissions 2025

-CLAT 2025 Seats: The Consoritum of NLUs has pubished CLAT 2025 seat intake on its official website.
+CLAT 2025 Seats: The Consortium of NLUs has published the CLAT 2025 seat intake on its official website.
 Candidates can know the CLAT seats 2025 through the official brochures of each NLU.
-The CLAT 2025 result has been declared on December 7 and seat allotment will be done based on the candidate's CLAT score.
-The CLAT seats 2025 and reservation criteria is also one of the important factors that will decide candidates’ chances of admission.
-The Common Law Admission Test (CLAT) is conducted for admission to 4054 5-year LLB seats and 1,591 seats in LLM courses including the NRI/ FN and supernumerary quota.
+The CLAT 2025 revised result was declared on May 17, 2025 and seat allotment will be done based on the candidate's CLAT score.
+The CLAT seats 2025 and reservation criteria are also one of the important factors that will decide candidates’ chances of admission.
+The Common Law Admission Test (CLAT) is conducted for admission to 4092 5-year LLB seats and 1,599 seats in LLM courses, including the NRI/ FN and supernumerary quota.
 The participating NLUs offer supernumerary CLAT seats for different categories and to candidates belonging to NRI/Foriegin National category separately and not through the centralised CLAT admission process.
+The NLU Jodhpur seat intake has been increased.
+The BSc LLB (Cyber Security) programme at NLIU Bhopal has been added.
 The Consortium has notified an increase of NLSIU Bengaluru to 310 seats by including 10 additional seats for Karnataka students.
 Another significant development is that RPNLU Prayagraj and IIULER Goa are now part of the Consortium of NLUs, which has further increased the CLAT seat intake 2025.
 A total of 24 National Law Universities and more than 60 law schools will accept scores of CLAT 2025 for admissions.

 CLAT 2026: Best Books for CLAT Preparation | 10 Free Mock Tests | Syllabus